zspitz/dlr/docs/expr-tree-spec/api-reference.md

 For the ...Bounds factories Type and bounds must be non-null.
 Type represents the element type.
 Each element of bounds must be non-null, and its Type property must represent an integral type.
 The resulting NewArrayExpression has node kind NewArrayBounds.
 The Type property represents an array type with rank equal to the length of bounds and the element type represented by type.
 The Expressions property has the same elements as bounds.

 For the ...Init factories type and initializers must be non-null.
 Type represents the element type.
 Each element of initializers must be non-null and have a Type property that represents a type assignable to the type represented by type.
 There is a special case the factory handles when an element of initializers has a Type property representing a type that is not assignable to type.
 If the initializer's type is a sub type of LambdaExpression, and the element Expression object itself (that is, the Expression node) is of a type that is assignable to type, then the element Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 The resulting NewArrayExpression has node kind NewArrayInit.
 The Type property represents an array type with rank 1 and the element type represented by type.
 The Expressions property has the same elements as initializers.

 <h2 id="lambdaexpression-class">4.42 LambdaExpression Class</h2>

-This abstract class represents a function definition, and it always manifests as Expression&lt;T&gt;.
+This abstract class represents a function definition, and it always manifests as Expression\<T\>.
 Evaluating a LambdaExpression produces a delegate.
 It has node kind Lambda.

 The LambdaExpression may be in the context of (that is, it is a sub ET of) other lambdas or BlockExpressions.
 When this occurs, and the inner LambdaExpression contains ParameterExpression nodes that refer to variables defined by outer lambdas or blocks, the expression compiler creates closure environments when needed, lifting variables.